MemeStash-2021/Memestash-NodeJS/README.md

 That's it!
 The database should be configured and all the needed users and their permissions should be made.
 You can run the server by typing `npm run server` in a CLI *(**Note:** Make sure you're in the cloned directory)*

 ## Features
+### Documentation
+You can explore the API with Swagger documentation by going to the root of the host, e.g. [`localhost:8888`](http://localhost:8888/)
 ### Encryption
 All password are encrypted using BCrypt encryption package. if you wish to manually encrypt a password, you can do this by using the following command:
 ```powershell